Greginkansas/-openhab-openhab1wiki/Configuring-the-openHAB-runtime.md

 Rules provide flexible logic to openHAB for automation which can also use scripts(macros) using related events and actions..

-Please visit the [automation](https://github.com/openhab/openhab/wiki/Automation) section for further detailes.
+Please visit the [automation](https://github.com/openhab/openhab/wiki/Automation) section for further details.

 ### Persistence
 Script files are stored in `${openhab_home}/configurations/persistence`.